Generalized Bohr compactification and model-theoretic connected components: Introduction

 \begin{theorem} For an arbitrary group $G$ which is $\emptyset$-definable in an arbitrary model $M$ and for any set of parameters $A$ the group ${G^*}^{00}_A/{G^*}^{000}_A$ is isomorphic to the quotient of a compact Hausdorff group by a dense subgroup.
 More precisely, assume $A\subseteq M$, and for $Y:=\ker(\bar f)$ let $\cl_\tau(Y)$ be its closure inside $u*{\cal M}/H(u*{\cal M})$.
 Then $\bar f$ restricted to $\cl_\tau(Y)$ induces an isomorphism between $\cl_\tau(Y)/Y$ (the quotient of a compact group by a dense subgroup) and ${G^*}^{00}_A/{G^*}^{000}_A$. \end{theorem}

-The above theorem has been known to be true in some special situations, e.g. for groups definable in o-minimal expansions of real closed fields \cite{CoPi2} or for some group extensions \cite{GiKr,KrRz}.
-However, there has been no any known methods so far that could work in general.
-The goal here is to understand the invariant ${G^*}^{00}_A/{G^*}^{000}_A$ (as was mentioned before, the logic topology on this group is trivial so rather useless).
-Theorem \ref{main theorem 2} is interesting in its own right, but it is also possible that it will help us to deduce something new about Borel cardinality of ${G^*}^{00}_A/{G^*}^{000}_A$ (see \cite{KrPiSo,KaMiSi} for definitions) which in a sense measures the complexity of this quotient in descriptive set theoretic terms.
+The first part of the above theorem has been known to be true in some special situations, e.g. for groups definable in o-minimal expansions of real closed fields \cite{CoPi2} or for some group extensions \cite{GiKr,KrRz}.
+However, there have been no methods so far that could work in general.
+The goal here is to understand the invariant ${G^*}^{00}_A/{G^*}^{000}_A$ (as was mentioned before, the logic topology on this group is trivial so useless).
+Theorem \ref{main theorem 2} is interesting in its own right, but it is also possible that it will help us to deduce something new about the Borel cardinality of ${G^*}^{00}_A/{G^*}^{000}_A$ (see \cite{KrPiSo,KaMiSi,KrRz} for definitions) which in a sense measures the complexity of this quotient in descriptive set theoretic terms.
 It may also be profitable to view objects such as ${G^*}^{00}_A/{G^*}^{000}_A$ from the point of view of noncommutative geometry, and in fact, Theorem 0.2 gives a representation as a ``typical'' bad quotient of noncommutative geometry.

 We easily get the following corollary of Theorem \ref{main theorem 2}. \begin{corollary} Let $A \subseteq M$.
 Then:\\ i) If the epimorphism $\bar f: u*{\cal M}/H(u*{\cal M}) \to G^*/{G^*}^{000}_A$ is an isomorphism, then ${G^*}^{000}_A={G^*}^{00}_A$.\\ ii) If the epimorphism $f: u*{\cal M} \to G^*/{G^*}^{000}_A$ is an isomorphism, then $H(u*{\cal M})$ is trivial and ${G^*}^{000}_A={G^*}^{00}_A$. \end{corollary}